 To synchronize time and download operating system updates, all Datto appliances must be able to resolve the following sites in the local DNS:

 All Datto appliances must be able to access the following IP ranges for Cloud infrastructure, DNS failback, and device management:

 - 184.108.40.206/32 port 5044

-Depending on your country, the Datto appliance must have access to the following IP ranges for the offsite storage nodes:
+Depending on your country, the Datto appliance must have outbound access to port 22 (TCP) for the following IP ranges for the offsite storage nodes:

 ANZ (Australia and New Zealand)

 To find out which Cloud storage node your Datto appliance is connecting to, open the appliance's web UI.
 The information is displayed on the Overview screen.